leslie255/magicTmux/README.md

 If tmux had already been installed:

-on Linux/macOS:
+on Linux/macOS (or any UNIX-like system):

-`curl -fsSL "https://raw.githubusercontent.com/peterzililuo/magicTmux/master/install.sh" | /bin/sh`
+`curl -s "https://raw.githubusercontent.com/p-z-l/magicTmux/master/install.sh" | /bin/sh`

 on Windows:
 Clone the repo & manually install